-Even if she had, she would have missed the way people who were part of the Administration were reaching out to their friends and contacts in the media, warning them in typical, heavy handed Washington fashion that it would be advisable if they reframed from giving people associated with or sympathetic to the Arizona Home Guard and the rebellious state governors too much air time.
+Even if she had, she would have missed the way people who were part of the Administration were reaching out to their friends and contacts in the media, warning them in typical, heavy-handed Washington fashion that it would be advisable if they refrained from giving people associated with or sympathetic to the Arizona Home Guard and the rebellious state governors too much air time.
 As Timothy Rowland explained to Bruce Edgars, the CEO of World News Network’s chief rival, “The last thing we want to do is to provide that miscreant a platform from which to spew his anti-government message.
 We need to put a lid on this as quickly as possible.”

 Like many who had hailed the President in the early years of his administration, Edgars had reluctantly come to the conclusion he was not the person all had thought, or more correctly hoped, he would be.
 As a proponent of the philosophy once burned, twice shy, he informed Rowland he intended to give the story the attention it deserved.
 “I have every intention of having my people there, cameras in hand, filming its final act.”

 Without missing a beat, Rowland rounded on Edgars.
-“You do that, Bruce, and I’ll see to it the welcome matt to the Oval Office is pulled the next time one of your people come looking for a sit down with the President.”
-Left unsaid in this exchange and others he was having with other key members of the media was he had no wish to have television camera present when, as Edgars put it, the final act played out.
+“You do that, Bruce, and I’ll see to it the welcome mat to the Oval Office is pulled the next time one of your people come looking for a sit-down with the President.”
+Left unsaid in this exchange and others he was having with other key members of the media was he had no wish to have television cameras present when, as Edgars put it, the final act played out.

 Fort Necessity, Arizona